- [title] Wyrd Sisters

 The famous Globe Theatre (which was octagonal in form!) was built by Cuthbert Barbage on the Bankside in Southwark (London) in 1599.
 Shakespeare had a share in the theatre and acted there.

 The Globe was destroyed by fire, rebuilt, and eventually completely demolished in 1644.
-Currently, The Globe is being rebuilt again by an American entrepreneur on the South Bank, a few hundred yards from its original site.
+In 1997, a new reconstruction called 'Shakespeare's Globe Theatre' opened on Bankside, a few hundred yards from its original site.

 As You Like It, act 2, scene 7: "All the world's a stage, And all the men and women merely players: They have their exits and their entrances; [...]"